Boku Betting Sites

 When making a deposit using Boku, entering your mobile number is incredibly quick and easy.
 In comparison, a secure password that keeps your PayPal account safe is likely to be significantly more complicated and harder to remember.

-We noted above that, if somebody stole your PayPal login details, they may be able to access the funds in your PayPal account.
+If somebody stole your PayPal login details, they might be able to access the funds in your PayPal account.
 For some people, this could be a significant sum of money.

-In comparison, the only information that somebody could steal from you when making a Boku payment is your phone number.
+In comparison, your phone number is the only information somebody could steal from you when making a Boku payment.
 While this is not ideal, your money would remain secure.

 Read more about betting sites accepting PayPal here.